avcopan/cadd-practice/README.md

 What you have just installed is an Ubuntu operating system -- sort of like a separate computer within your computer -- which you are accessing through a Linux (also known by the broader term "Unix") [terminal](https://en.wikipedia.org/wiki/Computer_terminal).
 Different terminals have different languages that are used to enter terminal commands.
 This one uses the [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) command language.

+Before moving forward, you should change one setting in order to enable copy-pasting in your terminal:
+1. Click the orange Ubuntu icon in the upper left corner of your terminal window.
+2. Click "Properties"
+3. Check the box that says "Ctrl+Shift+C/V as Copy/Paste".

 To get started, enter the following Bash terminal command:
 ```
 echo "HELLO WORLD"